elysion/homeassistant-daydream/README.md

 ## Configuration

-In order for the page to be able to communicate with the [Home Assistant REST API](https://home-assistant.io/developers/rest_api/) you need to add the API url and password to setting.js.
+In order for the page to be able to communicate with the [Home Assistant REST API](https://home-assistant.io/developers/rest_api/) you need to create a "Long Lived Access Token" from the UI and add the created token and the API URI of your Home Assistant server to `src/env.js`.
 You also need to configure [Home Assistants http component](https://home-assistant.io/components/http/) to support CORS.
 Alternatively you can get around the CORS issues by proxying the API and frontend requests through a server such as [nginx](http://nginx.org) using the following configuration in nginx.conf: